A Blog For Those Affected By Environmental And Invisible Illnesses Written By Fellow Survivors

 Step 1: Finding Mold

 The first important step is to find every possible source of mold you are likely to be exposed to on a day to day basis - within reason of course.
-At the very least you'll want to test your environment using a widely available test kit such as EC3 Mold Screening Test Plates.
-These kits generally give you multiple plates (e.g. EC3 provides 5) so you can test the main living area in your home, your bedroom, your kids' bedrooms, your car and your office or workspace, all with one affordable kit!
+At the very least you'll want to test your environment using a widely available and scientifically-proven Diagnostic Mold Test Kit.
+These kits generally give you multiple plates so you can test the main living area in your home, your bedroom, your kids' bedrooms, your car and your office or workspace, all with one affordable kit!

 Full instructions are included with these kits but I'll also be writing about my own experience using these mold screening plates shortly, while also discussing more in-depth mold testing and professional environmental surveys.